 Economic Powerhouse Gaining Momentum

-Austin has experienced rapid economic growth, making it the second-best city for Black Americans.
+Austin has experienced rapid economic growth, making it the second-best city from this list of best cities for black professionals.
 The city offers a vibrant tech environment, where large companies such as Tesla and Google are expanding operations and creating jobs of all types.

 Affordable Housing Options